-25.8 Recommendations and Conclusions
+23.8 Recommendations and Conclusions

 Depression is common in patients with kidney disease but less frequently recognized and inadequately treated.
-It is well-established that a diagnosis of current MDD or depressive symptoms independently predicts adverse clinical outcomes in patients with kidney disease.
+It is well established that a diagnosis of current MDD or depressive symptoms independently predicts adverse clinical outcomes in patients with kidney disease.
 Therefore, it becomes imperative for clinicians who are involved in the care of such patients to screen for and diagnose depression accurately.
 Several quick and easily administered self-report scales are validated to screen for depression in these patients.
-However, those who screen positive for depression on screening need to be further evaluated so that dementia, delirium, anxiety disorders, medication side effects, and other medical conditions, such as underlying sleep disorders, thyroid dysfunction, or dialysis inadequacy, can be excluded.
-Finally, appropriate management strategies should be implemented to maximize efficacy and safety of depression treatment using available pharmacological and nonpharmacological interventions that are acceptable to specific patients.
+However, those who screen positive for depression on screening need to be further evaluated so that dementia, delirium, anxiety disorders, medication side effects, and other medical conditions that may lead to the presence of somatic symptoms, such as underlying sleep disorders, thyroid dysfunction, or dialysis inadequacy, can be excluded.
+Finally, appropriate management strategies should be implemented to maximize efficacy and safety of depression treatment using pharmacological available and nonpharmacological interventions that are acceptable to specific patients.
 The ultimate goal of a clinician should be to assuage depressive symptoms and potentially achieve complete remission of depression.